intercloud/filter-yaml/README.md

 # Installation

-You just need to install as a regular npm module
+You just need to install as a regular npm module :

 `$ npm install filter-yaml`

+Or you can take it directly from github :

+`$ git clone git@github.com:intercloud/filter-yaml.git`

 # How to use it